stacks-network/docs/src/pages/stacks-wallet/usage.md

 ### Software only wallet and a seed phrase

-You can use the Stacks Wallet software without a hardware device to create one or more software wallets.
+You can use the Stacks Wallet software without a hardware wallet device.
 Each wallet has its own address which corresponds to a STX address on the Stacks blockchain.
 You access this address with a unique, **seed phrase**.
 The software generates a seed phrase for you when create a software-only wallet.
 The seed phrase consists of 24 words in a sequence.
 Both the word _and its position the sequence_ are important.

 Write down your seed phrase and store it in a secure location such as a safe deposit box.
-When you write the seed phrase down, include its position, for example,`1-frog, 2-horse, 3-building` and so on until you reach a final position `24-ocean`.

 !> Do not lose your seed phrase.
 If you lose your seed phrase, you lose any STX tokens in that associated wallet. **No person or organization, including Blockstack, can recover a lost seed phrase**.